AbdelrahmanAhmed605/professional-readme-generator/README.md

 ## Description

 A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
 The Inquirer package allows for the creation of command lind prompts to get input on a project's information from the user.
 Using this information, a markdown file is generated containing all of the user's information formatted into a professional readme file.
 During this project, Abdelrahman learnt the following skills:
--using npm to install packages to the project
+- using npm to install packages to the project
--using npm init to create a package.json file where project dependencies can be tracked -using require to load modules into the project and attach them to a variable -using the inquirer and file-system packages appropriately through reading their documentation -using modularization to create multiple js files and export and import the modules
+- using npm init to create a package.json file where project dependencies can be tracked
+- using require to load modules into the project and attach them to a variable
+- using the inquirer and file-system packages appropriately through reading their documentation
+- using modularization to create multiple js files and export and import the modules

 ## Table of Contents